Double harmonic scale: Details

 It is referred to as the "double harmonic" scale because it contains two harmonic tetrads featuring augmented seconds.
 By contrast, both the harmonic major and harmonic minor scales contain only one augmented second, located between their sixth and seventh degrees.

+There is a variation of the double harmonic major scale called Double Harmonic Majorb7, which is also the fifth mode of the harmonic minor scale.
+This variation is sometimes confused with the double harmonic major scale because many sources refer to it simply as "double harmonic major" without indicating the "b7" sign.
+The primary difference between these two scales is the seventh degree, with the double harmonic majorb7 scale having a flat seventh (♭7) and the Double Harmonic Major having a natural seventh (7).

 The scale contains a built-in tritone substitution, a dominant seventh chord a half step above the root, with strong harmonic movement towards the tonic chord.

 The double harmonic scale is not commonly used in classical music from Western culture, as it does not closely follow any of the basic musical modes, nor is it easily derived from them.
 It also does not easily fit into common Western chord progressions such as the authentic cadence.
 This is because it is mostly used as a modal scale, not intended for much movement through chord progressions.

-The Arabic scale (in the key of E) was used in Nikolas Roubanis's "Misirlou", and in the Bacchanale from the opera Samson and Delilah by Saint-Saëns.
+The double harmonic major scale (in the key of E) was used in Nikolas Roubanis's "Misirlou", and in the Bacchanale from the opera Samson and Delilah by Saint-Saëns.
 Claude Debussy used the scale in "Soirée dans Grenade", "La Puerta del Vino", and "Sérénade interrompue" to evoke Spanish flamenco music or Moorish heritage.
 In popular music, Ritchie Blackmore of Deep Purple and Rainbow used the scale in pieces such as "Gates of Babylon" and "Stargazer".
 The Miles Davis jazz standard "Nardis" also makes use of the double harmonic..
 Opeth used this scale in their song "Bleak" from the album Blackwater Park.
-Megadeth use the scale in a guitar solo from their song "The Threat Is Real" from their 2015 album Dystopia.
 It is also used by Hans Zimmer in his score for Dune.